 Frequently asked questions

-Practical answers for planning a cabin holiday in Sweden. stuga.se is an independent Swedish search engine that aggregates cabins from Stugknuten, Stugnet, Landfolk, Schwedenliebe and the Swedish Tourist Association (STF) — with live availability and exact map positions.
+Practical answers for planning a cabin holiday in Sweden. stuga.se is an independent Swedish search engine that aggregates cabins from Stugknuten, Stugnet, Landfolk, Schwedenliebe and the Swedish Tourist Association (STF) — with live availability shown on a map.
 Booking always happens with the owner or source site, at the same price.

 This page in other languages: Svenska · Deutsch